 You can relax your muscles by initially tensing a certain muscle group, such as your shoulders or neck.
 You can then gradually release those muscles.
 After a few rounds of this, hopefully, those muscles will not tense up on their own.

 A cooling towel can make a world of difference on the road.
 It is made out of specially-designed fabric that removes moisture from your body and offers a cooling sensation of relief.

 Stress balls are also useful, but you may not want to use them on the road.
 When you reach a pit stop, you can take it out and clench it several times if you have any pent-up energy to get out.

 10. Spend Time With Family and Friends

 Reducing stress on the road as a commercial driver is not merely a matter of what you decide to do behind the wheel.
-The things you choose to do in your free time also play a role in your stress levels.
+The things you choose to do in your free time also play a role in your stress levels and it can help prevent CDL driver burn out.
 When you have some time off, it is a good idea to spend it with loved ones so that you still feel like you are spending enough time with those you care about.

 You should enjoy meals with friends and family, and you should go out to run some errands with those you love.
 It can help put the work you do on the road into perspective.
 You understand why you do what you do, and that is to provide for your spouse and children.

 Stress-Free Job Openings at Duncan & Son Lines, Inc.